When it comes to savings, one thing is important for EVERYONE to do: create an emergency fund.

 You might be thinking, “I don’t have extra money to throw towards a fund that may never be used!”
 No matter what your income is, anyone can save $1,000 with the right budget plan.
 Pick a reasonable amount that you can save each month.
 It’s important that this number is small enough to be reasonable, but large enough to get you there as fast as possible.

 Let’s say you want to save $50 per month.
 That’s about $12.50 per week.
 To fit this into your budget, try cutting out $12.50 worth of expenses every week.
 Maybe the first week you cut out coffee.
 Taking this out of your budget for a couple months will help you make progress in your goal faster without cutting out $12.50 worth of necessities.
 After you cut coffee, try cutting alcohol, then Ubers, then random things from Amazon (you know who you are), and the list goes on.

 Many think there’s no way they could save $1,000 on their income.
 But once you start quitting unnecessary purchases, you will start making way with your emergency fund.
 You will be amazed at how fast you can save up money when you make it a priority.

 What about those who already cut out unnecessary spending and still struggle with saving money?

 If you already live a frugal life without frivolous purchases, try cutting down your monthly bills.
 Things like water, electricity, and gas tend to sneak up on us and end up costing more than we expected.
 Try out these 5 ways to cut your monthly bills in half.
 This will allow you save save more, faster.

 When all else fails, find out where most of your money is being spent.
 This is the key to saving more money on ANY income.
 When you find out where all of your money is going, you are able to alter it to fit your needs.
-Maybe all of your money is going to rent in your studio apartment in the city.
+Maybe all of your money is going to rent.
+Maybe moving would help you live a better financial life.